 Digital skills training sessions and Digital Wednesdays are open to all members of the University.
 Academic Skills Community and other sessions may be limited to students only.
 You can filter the list to only show sessions of relevance to staff or research postgraduates.

 To book onto a session, follow its link below (you'll need to log in to the booking system).
 If a session you're interested in is full, sign up onto the waiting list — if we have enough interest in a session we may repeat it.
 You'll also find copies of our slides throughout the Skills Guides

 Most of our training is online but we've made space available on campus should you need somewhere to join from.

 We also run a number of specialised training sessions for staff and research postgraduates:

-We have a broad range of content as part of our digital skills training programme, but each term we aim to include the following eight core sessions:
+We have a broad range of content as part of the programme (including our Digital Wednesdays), but each term we aim to include the following eight core sessions:

 |"Where did I read that thing?": Reference management|

 |Let's get critical I: Credible sources|

 |Let's get critical II: Finding the right reading|

 |Let's get critical III: How to read an article|